Manhattan Early College School for Advertising (02M280)

 Academic Highlights: CTE program(s): Advertising/Communications

-Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Trips, Health Center, Internship Expected, Internships Available, Online Grading System, Orientation, Program(s) with 1 GE Applicant Per Seat, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Summer Orientation, Weekend Programs
+Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses On Site, College Trips, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Health Center, Internship Expected, Internships Available, Online Grading System, Orientation, Paid Internships, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Summer Orientation, Weekend Programs

 School Features: